Storytelling Is Paramount

 Make sure your ending packs a punch.
 Don’t be compelled to say, “That’s my story.” or “That’s all I have to say about that.”
 Make sure you’ve weaved in your call-to-action.

-Stories Should be Short & Concise.
+When Storytelling-Make it Short & Concise.

 DO NOT USE TOO MANY DETAILS!
 Much of what I’ve read out there recommends lots of details.
 I disagree wholeheartedly.
 When we listen to a story, in our mind’s eye we see the story the way it makes us happy.
 Leave in all necessary elements, but don’t give too many details.
 You want your listener to be an active participant in the story & letting them draw their own picture is critical.
 If you’re face-to-face it gives them the opportunity to ask the questions that are important to them.When #storytelling don't use many details.
 Letting your listener draw their own picture is critical.
 Click To Tweet